 waist flexion were to occur after complete hip flexion, the abs

-have endure much more stabilizing forces in their extended position
+have endured much more stabilizing forces in their extended position

 than dynamic forces they could possibly encounter in the flexed